Venus Fly Traps - Dionaea Muscipula

 Flowers

 Venus Fly Traps will produce a cluster of white blooms at the top of a 30cm (12 inches) stem, that'll emerge from its centre.
-Although they'll naturally bloom in the very early spring, some specimens may flower twice in one year if the dormancy period (served in the winter) is served well.
-Scroll up to the 'Dormancy Care & Annual Flowers' section for more information.
+Although they'll naturally bloom in the very early spring, some specimens may flower twice in one year if the plant rests during the winter.
+Scroll up to the 'Dormancy Care & Achieving Annual Flowers' section for more information.

 A close-up of the Venus Fly Trap's flower.